GenericMappingTools/gmt/doc/rst/source/psxy.rst

 .. include:: explain_-B.rst_

 **-C**\ *cptfile*
-    Give a color palette file.
+    Give a color palette file or specify -Ccolor1,color2[,color3,...] to build a linear continuous cpt from those colors automatically.
+    In this case *color*\ **n** can be a r/g/b triplet, a color name, or an HTML hexadecimal color (e.g. #aabbcc ).
     If **-S** is set, let symbol fill color be determined by the z-value in the third column.
 Additional fields are shifted over by one column (optional size would be 4th rather than 3rd field, etc.).
 If **-S** is not set, then **psxy** expects the user to